7.8.8 Purpose

 Example: The member's child has cerebral palsy and needs a home with wheelchair access.

-Non-example: A pet is not a dependant.
+Non-example: A pet is not resident family.
 The rent ceiling would not be changed to help accommodate a pet.

 7.8.13 Applications for a rent allowance ceiling increase